Datarunt/Vendor_Delivery_Risk/README.md

 - The confidence cutoffs are fixed constants (see above).

 **Data handling**
+- Days late is calculated from the two dates, using an approximate holiday calendar.
+It matches the ERP column closely but not exactly.
 - For materials with more than one vendor, forecasts are matched on Material + date only (lowest sigma wins), and forecast rows are labeled with the latest vendor.
 This can attach one vendor's forecast to another vendor's commit.
-- Material numbers are normalized differently in the historical file (trailing letters stripped) and the commit file (trimmed and upper-cased only).
+- Material numbers are normalized differently in Historical Commits (trailing letters stripped) and Current Commits (trimmed and upper-cased only).
 Materials that don't match after these steps get no forecast.
 - Commits with no matching forecast are dropped from the output.
 - The accuracy metrics ignore over-prediction and are computed once per run.
+- Nothing stops Historical Commits from containing deliveries after the Forecast Start Date (see [Input Files](#input-files)).

 **Operations**
 - Session state lives in module-level variables, so only one user can use a running server at a time.